PSPP Syntax: Examples and Notes

 Installing PSPP

-PSPP is at version 2.1.1 currently and after several important bug fixes (file handle close, writing portable files, and reading multi-record data with skipped cards in DATA LIST, and other issues) and the addition of GLM and CTABLES commands in the last several years, PSPP is more capable than ever.
+PSPP is at version 2.1.1 currently and after several important bug fixes (file handle close, writing portable files, and reading multi-record data with skipped records in DATA LIST, among other issues) and the addition of GLM and CTABLES commands in the last several years, PSPP is more capable than ever.
 If your version is older than 2.1.1 consider upgrading.

-PSPP download page at gnu.org The gnu site gives instructions for installing PSPP for Windows, Mac, Debian, Ubuntu, Fedora, and with Flatpak.
+PSPP download page at gnu.org The GNU PSPP site gives installation instructions for Windows, Mac, Debian, Ubuntu, Fedora, and with Flatpak.

 PSPP source can also be obtained with git: savannah.gnu.org/git